ericcastro/ECStretchableHeaderView/README.md

     [headerView attachToScrollView:self.tableView inset:100.0f];
 ```

-Why do you need to set a height constraint?
+## Why do you need to set a height constraint?

 Because **ECStretchableHeaderView** is made to be auto-layout friendly, in a way that you can design your header view on your Storyboard, and not let it get your interface builder get full of layout errors and warnings for missing constraints.

+The height of the header varies by modifying this constraint constant, as opposed to changing the view's frame.

 The example project contains a **ECStretchableHeaderView** that is not created programatically, but instead created in Interface Builder.

-Also because if you aren't using auto layout, well, you should.

-# License
+## License

 This project is MIT licensed.
 Feel free to contribute :-)